St Helens Minster

-The Church of St Helen is in Church Street, St Helens, Merseyside, England.
+St Helens Minster, formerly known as the Church of St Helen, (Note: Still officially known as such) is an Anglican church located in, St Helens, Merseyside, England.
 A chapel has been on the site since at least the 16th century.
 The chapel was doubled in size in 1816, but burnt down in 1916.
-The present church was designed by W. D. Caroe, and was built between 1920 and 1926.
+The present church was designed by W. D. Caröe, and was built between 1920 and 1926.
 It is the parish church of the town, and stands in a prominent position.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.
 It is an active parish church in the diocese of Liverpool.

 History

 The original place of worship in the settlement that grew to become the town of St Helens was a chapel dedicated to Saint Helen, and it is first recorded in 1552.
 The town was named after the chapel.
 By the early 19th century the chapel had become too small for its congregation and in 1816 it was agreed to extend it.
 The chapel was doubled in size at a cost of £2,094, and when it was reconsecrated, its dedication was changed to St Mary.
 This church burnt down in 1916 and a new church was designed by W. D. Caröe.
 This was built on the same site as the previous church between 1920 and 1926, and its dedication was changed back to St Helen.
 In 1994 a screen was inserted at the west end of the church, separating the narthex from the body of the church, and incorporating offices.